Decryot/roblox-remote-event/README.md

 Using roblox's remote events can allow you to access the server by using client-side scripts in your roblox game.
 - you will need a server script in ServerScriptService
 - a remote event in ReplicatedStorage
-- a LocalScript in the StarterGui
+- a LocalScript in StarterGui or StarterPlayerScripts